 The shortage of truly affordable housing and its effects do not only impact upon a small minority.

 A lack of truly affordable homes has resulted in ever-increasing numbers of family homes, often in Conservative areas, being converted to Homes of Multiple Occupation due to the housing shortage.

 This is also leading to a shortage of owner-occupied homes for families to live which damages the Tory vote.
 This process also often causes issues and friction with neighbours due to turnover of residents.
 Community bonds are broken with highly transient residents.

 Those in secure rented accommodation or owner-occupiers are also now discovering housing issues mean children staying in the family home longer and longer due to high costs.

-The statements made by Cllr John Davey seem a bit tin ear to say the least given these issues, which affect his ward of Crayford, and that this issue is increasingly hurting the Conservatives on a wider level.
+The statements made by Cllr John Davey seem a bit tin ear to say the least, given these issues which affect his ward of Crayford, and that this issue will increasingly hurt the Conservatives on a wider level.

 With a small 200 seat majority John Davey seems to be playing a risky game in appearing not to be dismissive on an issue of ever increasing importance.

 EDIT: He is moving from standing as a Crayford councillor to West Heath which covers areas of Bexleyheath, where there was a larger Conservative majority at the last election.